Reply to comment

 * Setup an alternate email address outside of your corporate environment to test email with.
 There are many free email accounts available today from sites like Yahoo, Google, AOL, etc. Try sending a record to this address and the original recipient or adding this address to an automated notification alongside the original recipient.
 Trigger the email and verify that the exterior account received the message but the other user did not.
 This should confirm that QuickBase is sending the emails but they are being blocked or re-routed by the recipients email system.
 If the external account receives the email but another user does not, chances are the email is being re-routed to a junk mail or spam folder in their email client.
 Have the user check these folders and inquire with their internal IT department about spam filtering.
 A good idea is to ask their IT dept to provide safe passage for any email coming from anything @intuit.com or @quickbase.com.
 A list of IP addresses of our mail servers can be made available to their IT department to help ensure safe passage of our emails through their corporate security network.

 * If the expected email should contain data items, please check to make sure that the recipient is in a role that is allowed to view this data according to the security settings in their Role.
-For more on roles, please see the following help topic: https://www.quickbase.com/help/about_roles.html
+To learn more, please see our About Roles help topic.

 * If you suspect the emails are being received by your mail server but are being blocked, then your mail server administrators may need need to adjust some settings in order to permit emails from QuickBase to be received.
 More details about the IP addresses used by the QuickBase email servers can be found here: http://quickbase.intuit.com/developer/node/2011